aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-aws-batch-with-filters/README.md

    - Enter a stack name
    - Enter the desired AWS Region
+   - Enter existing VPC ID
+   - Enter private subnet 1
+   - Enter private subnet 2
    - Allow SAM CLI to create IAM roles with the required permissions.

+   `Note: Ensure that you have a Nat Gateway configured.`

    Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.